Dating definitions & FAQs

 Consider why your family doesn’t like your partner or why your partner doesn’t like them.
 If you feel isolated or lots of people in your life dislike your partner, you may want to consider if those are warning signs of an unhealthy or abusive relationship.

-- We’re not dating, how could I be abused?
+- We’re not dating, so how could I be abused?

 - I’m pregnant.
 Am I still at risk of abuse?